How To Fix and Clear A Blocked Milk Duct!

 Try taking a supplement called Lecithin.

-I have had many recurrent clogged ducts and found this supplement along with these other techniques above have helped me tremendously!!
+I have had many recurrent clogged ducts and found this supplement along with these other techniques above have helped me tremendously and stopped them from coming back!!

-You can easily find these at any drug store and taking 1 capsule 3-4 times a day will help unclog your milk duct!!
+You can easily find these at any drug store.
+By taking 1 capsule 3-4 times a day will help unclog your milk duct!!

 They are great to keep on hand for times when I am unable to get home and nurse or pump.

-Remember, I am not a doctor, so please do your own research or call your doctor.
+Remember, I am not a doctor, so please do your own research or call your doctor for any questions or concerns you may have.

 Continue all steps as many times as needed until you feel the lump loosening or notice your milk being released during pumping or feeding.